Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - Pay Karen 60 Euros
 - pay Lisa €60
 - transfer €60 to Sally
+- i want to transfer 200 euros
+- I want to transfer money to Mina Foosherian

 ## intent:check_recipients
 - Who can I send money to?